dessaya/simplepoll/README.md

 # Simple poll

-Send a quick multiple-choice poll to your audience.
+Send a quick multiple-choice poll to a live remote audience.

 Usage: